mrRestyling/HowLearnGO/README.md

 # HowLearnGO
-I learned to walk early.
+I learned to go early.
 You can learn how to code in Go in this repository :)